-1. Make sure that the headlamp control is in the OFF position.

-2. Open the hood.
+- 1. Make sure the headlamp control is in the OFF position. - 2.
+Open the hood.

-3. At the back of the headlamp, remove the two headlamp assembly retainer bolts.
+3. At the back of the headlamp lens, remove the two headlamp assembly bolts.

-4. Slide headlamp assembly forward and off the retaining tab to expose the back of the bulb and electrical connector.
+4. Pull the headlamp assembly forward slightly to expose the electrical connectors.